juliettm/complexity-fairness/README.md

 ## Analysis of real-world datasets

-We are using `analysis_diff_df_syn.ipynb` to analyze how the rules obtained using synthetic data apply to real-world data.
+We are using `analysis_fairness&complexity_diff.ipynb` to analyze how the rules obtained using synthetic data apply to real-world data.